PDF Converter plug-in for Windows Explorer

 Add Watermark to PDF

 Adding watermark is a simple way to secure your PDF content.
-A watermark easily lets viewers identify the status of your PDF content.
+For one thing, a watermark easily lets viewers identify the status of your PDF content.
 For instance, as a visual warning to designate your document as confidential or for internal use only.
-More importantly, it protects your PDF content from being passed off as someone else’s contribution when shared with others.
+Equally important, it protects your PDF content from being passed off as someone else’s contribution when shared with others.
 Moreover, adding a watermark of your company logo or brand on publication material not only adds a professional touch, but also helps to identify ownership without completely locking the PDF down.

-To add a watermark to new PDF file, right-click the source file (in this case, a word document) in Windows Explorer, and click ‘Convert to PDF (Advanced)..‘ menu.
+To add a watermark to new PDF file, right-click the source file in Windows Explorer, and click ‘Convert to PDF (Advanced)..‘ menu.

 Image as watermark